A. Hiring policies

-Full-time employment at Calvin College means that Calvin College is the primary employer, and that the working time of all staff members must be devoted to college work.
+Full-time employment at Calvin University means that Calvin University is the primary employer, and that the working time of all staff members must be devoted to university work.

-On occasion, Calvin College staff members may have the opportunity to act in a consulting role, either paid or unpaid, on normally scheduled workdays.
-Provided that the consulting arrangement is both beneficial to the college and enhances the staff member's skills, the college supports these opportunities by granting up to twelve additional days per year to provide the required services.
+On occasion, Calvin University staff members may have the opportunity to act in a consulting role, either paid or unpaid, on normally scheduled workdays.
+Provided that the consulting arrangement is both beneficial to the university and enhances the staff member's skills, the university supports these opportunities by granting up to twelve additional days per year to provide the required services.
 “Consulting Leave” may be granted with or without pay for one day per month or twelve days per year.
 A consulting request form must be approved in writing by the divisional vice president (or president) prior to the consulting engagement.
-Consulting services may not constitute a conflict of interest, nor may the staff member use proprietary information of Calvin College.
-Calvin College facilities and equipment may be used only if approved by the divisional vice president (or president) as part of the consulting arrangement.
+Consulting services may not constitute a conflict of interest, nor may the staff member use proprietary information of Calvin University.
+Calvin University facilities and equipment may be used only if approved by the divisional vice president (or president) as part of the consulting arrangement.